• Home

 How-to-reverse-a-roller-shade-so-the-fabric-hangs-in-front-of-the-roller

-Here is a set of outside mounted hardware.
+Here is what a set of outside mounted hardware looks like.
 Reverse hardware is made by a few companies, but I could not find it, so I tweaked the traditional hardware.

 The bracket with the hole needs to go on the left ( it is made to go on the right).
 Simply turn it upside down to hang on the left side.
 The bracket with the slot needs to go on the right.
 I used pliers to bend it the way I needed it.
 The top left photo shows the brackets right out of the package.
 If hanging the roller with the fabric falling behind the roller – use as is.
 If hanging with the fabric falling in front of the roller – bend the bracket in the opposite direction.
 The bottom photo is how it should look.